bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:19:07

-Right, okay so that does require more blockchain transactions then.
+Okay so that does require more blockchain transactions then.

 Sjors: 00:19:12